eliashaeussler/typo3-warming/README.md

 All administrators are able to run cache warmup for sites and pages.
 All other users are not allowed to run those tasks.
-However, you can use User TSconfig to allow warmup for specific users/usergroups and sites/pages.
+However, you can use User TSconfig to allow cache warmup for specific users/usergroups and sites/pages.

 ```typo3_typoscript
 # Comma-separated list of pages to be allowed for warming up caches